Muzammil-cyber/Connect-3--Project-/README.md

 5. Tie detection
 6. CLI based
 7. Simple Logic
 ## Functions
-1. init_board(): This function initializes the game board by setting all cells to 0, which represents an empty cell.
-2. display_board(): This function displays the current state of the game board on the console.
+1. displayBoard(): This function displays the game board to the console.
+It loops through each row and column of the board and prints the corresponding character to the console.
-3. is_valid_move(col): This function checks if the move entered by the player is valid.
+2. is_valid_move(col): This function checks if the move entered by the player is valid.
 It returns 1 if the column is not full and 0 otherwise.
-4. drop_checker(col, checker): This function drops a checker of the given type (player1 or player2) into the given column.
-It returns the row index where the checker was dropped.
-5. check_winner(row, col, checker): This function checks if the given player has won the game by placing three checkers in a row (horizontally, vertically, or diagonally) starting from the given row and column.
-It returns 1 if there is a winner and 0 otherwise.
+3. makeMove(): This function takes the player's input (a column number) and places their piece in the first available slot in that column.
+It starts at the bottom of the column and checks each row until it finds an empty space.
+Once it finds an empty space, it places the player's piece in that slot.
+4. checkWin(): This function checks if a player has won the game.
+It loops through each row, column, and diagonal of the board and counts how many pieces of the player's color are in a row.
+If there are three pieces in a row, the function returns 1 (indicating a win).
+If there are no wins found, the function returns 0.
-6. is_tie(): This function checks if the game has ended in a tie by scanning the entire board for any empty cells.
+5. isTie(): This function checks if the game has ended in a tie by scanning the entire board for any empty cells.
 It returns 1 if there is a tie and 0 otherwise.
-7. main(): This is the main function that controls the flow of the game.
-It initializes the board, displays it, and starts a loop where players take turns entering their moves.
-It checks for a winner or ties after each move and displays the appropriate message before ending the game.

-## Working of Functions
-1. init_board(): This function uses nested loops to initialize the game board to all zeros.
-The game board is represented by a two-dimensional array where each element is an integer that can have a value of 0, 1, or 2, representing an empty cell, a cell occupied by player 1, or a cell occupied by player 2.

-2. display_board(): This function uses nested loops to print the game board to the console.
-It prints a horizontal line of underscores at the top to separate the column numbers from the board, then prints the column numbers in sequence.
-It then iterates through each row and column of the board and prints the corresponding cell value as a character (' ', 'O', or 'X') with a vertical bar separating each column.

-3. is_valid_move(col): This function checks if a move is valid by checking if the specified column is full (i.e. if the highest row in the column has already been filled with a checker).
-It returns 1 if the column is not full and 0 otherwise.

-4. drop_checker(col, checker): This function drops a checker into the specified column, starting from the bottom row and moving up until it finds an empty cell.
-It updates the corresponding cell in the game board to the player's checker value (1 or 2) and returns the row index where the checker was dropped.

-5. check_winner(row, col, checker): This function checks if the specified player has won the game by placing three checkers in a row (horizontally, vertically, or diagonally) starting from the given row and column.
-It uses nested loops to check for three consecutive checkers in each of the eight possible directions (horizontal, vertical, diagonal up, diagonal down, and their opposites).
-If it finds three consecutive checkers of the same player, it returns 1 to indicate a winner; otherwise, it returns 0.

-6. is_tie(): This function checks if the game has ended in a tie by scanning the entire board for empty cells.
-It uses nested loops to check each cell of the game board.
-If it finds any empty cell, it returns 0 to indicate that the game is not over; otherwise, it returns 1 to indicate a tie.

-7. main(): This is the main function that controls the flow of the game.
-It calls init_board() to initialize the game board, display_board() to show the initial state of the board, and then starts a loop that alternates between the two players.
-For each turn, it prompts the player to enter a column number, checks if the move is valid using is_valid_move(), drops a checker using drop_checker(), checks if the player has won using check_winner(), checks if the game has ended in a tie using is_tie(), and then updates the current player.
-If a winner or tie is detected, it displays the appropriate message and exits the loop.
+6. main(): This is the main function of the program.
+It initializes the game board, loops through turns, displays the board to the console, gets player input, makes a move on the board, checks for a win, and switches the active player.
+The loop continues until a player wins, at which point the game ends and the function returns 0.
 ## Possible questions
-1. How does the game board work?
-2. How is a player's move validated?
-3. How is a checker dropped onto the game board?
-4. How is a winner determined?
-5. How is a tie detected?
-6. How is the game loop controlled?
-7. Can the game board be resized?
-If so, how?
-8. Can the game be played by more than two players?
-If so, how would the code need to be modified?
+1. How does the makeMove() function handle invalid input from the player (e.g. input that is not a valid column number or a column that is already full)?
+2. What happens if the game ends in a tie (i.e. if the board is completely filled and neither player has won)?
+3. How would you modify the checkWin() function to allow for larger game boards (e.g. 8x8 or 10x10)?
-9. How would you modify the code to allow a player to remove a checker from the game board?
+4. How would you modify the displayBoard() function to use ASCII art instead of simple characters to represent the game pieces?
-10. How would you modify the code to add a feature that allows players to choose the colour of their checkers?
+5. How would you modify the main() function to allow for the players to choose their own game pieces (e.g. X or O, or even different symbols)?
 ## Answers
-1. The game board is represented by a 2D array of integers, where each integer represents an empty cell (0), a cell occupied by player 1 (1), or a cell occupied by player 2 (2).
-2. A player's move is validated by checking if the specified column is not full (i.e. if the highest row in the column has not already been filled with a checker).
-3. A checker is dropped onto the game board by iterating through the rows of the specified column from bottom to top until an empty cell is found.
-The corresponding cell in the game board is then updated with the player's checker value (1 or 2).
-4. A winner is determined by checking each of the eight possible directions (horizontal, vertical, diagonal up, diagonal down, and their opposites) for three consecutive checkers of the same player.
-5. A tie is detected by scanning the entire game board for empty cells.
-If no empty cells are found, the game is declared a tie.
-6. The game loop is controlled using a while loop that alternates between the two players until a winner or tie is detected.
-7. The game board cannot be resized in this implementation, as it is a fixed size of 7 by 7.
-8. The code would need to be modified to allow for more than two players.
-One way to do this would be to modify the game board to accommodate more players and update the checker values accordingly.
-9. To allow a player to remove a checker from the game board, you would need to modify the drop_checker() function to remove the checker from the game board instead of adding it.
-You would also need to add input validation to ensure that the player is only removing their checkers.
+1. The current implementation of makeMove() assumes that the player input is a valid column number (between 0 and 6), and does not handle invalid input.
+To handle invalid input, have add an other function that checks whether or not the column is full or not.
+2. The isTie() function returns true and 'It is a Tie' is prompted.
+3. Just change the value of the constant BOARD_SIZE to 8 or 10 (Keeping in mind that the it is still a connect - 3 game)
+4. To modify the displayBoard() function to use ASCII art, we could replace the simple characters with more complex characters that resemble game pieces.
+For example, we could use the characters "X" and "O" for the players' pieces, or we could use custom ASCII characters that resemble game pieces (e.g. squares or circles).
+5. To modify the main() function to allow for custom game pieces, we could prompt each player to choose their own game piece at the beginning of the game.
+We could then store these game pieces as variables and use them to display the board and check for wins.
+For example, we could prompt the players to enter a single character (e.g. "X" or "O") to represent their game piece.